Tour Dates: Sunday 11th – Wednesday 21st February 2024 (Ulaanbaatar to Ulaanbaatar)

 Single Supplement: £200 (includes own Ger and hotel rooms)

 Transport: Toyota Landcruisers throughout the tour

 A good level of fitness is required as walking will generally involve short steep walks up steep scree tracks in snow, particularly when looking for Snow Leopards.
 However, this is not necessary for more distant views.
-Plans need to be flexible dependent on the most recent information on the animals movements.
+Plans need to be flexible dependent on recent information on the animals’ movements.

-Climate: Generally very cold with typical daytime temperatures typically around 0 to -10 degrees Celsius.
+Climate: Generally very cold with typical daytime temperatures typically around -15 degrees Celsius and nights dropping to below -20C.
 Of course as with so many places in the world the weather is very unpredictable at this time of year and these should be taken as a general guide only!

 Tour Start Point: Ulaanbaatar airport, Mongolia